A THREE-YEAR CAMPAIGN IN SUPPORT OF BASE

 • Base has a mandate to elevate creative risk-taking—which helps evolve culture, expand equity, connect communities, drive innovation and spark empathy.

-• Joining Flourish means your recurring contribution over the next three years helps realize a powerful vision.
+• Joining Flourish means your recurring contribution helps realize a powerful vision.

 • Flourish means more artists benefitting from the resources Base offers.